Chapter 22

 • Chapter 14 - Data Sharing with Combine and Environment Objects

-If you haven't done so or already forgot what Combine and Environment Objects are, go back and read the chapters again.
+If you haven't done so or have forgotten what Combine and Environment Objects are, please go back and read the chapters again.

 Figure 1.
 The ToDo demo app